Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps

 It can be defined through an approximation as in Subsection 5.3 of \cite{MSW22}: let $\vp>0$, for each time of the form $\vp n$ for $n \in \N$, one updates the target point for the chordal exploration and chooses the point such that the quantum boundary lengths on both sides of the unexplored region are equal.
 When $\vp \to 0$, this exploration approximates the branch of the locally largest component.
 Denote by $(Y^{\mu}_t)_{t\ge 0}$ the quantum boundary length of the locally largest component parametrized by the quantum length of the trunk (which is given by a concatenation of parts of trunks of chordal $\mathrm{SLE}_4^{\langle \mu \rangle}(-2)$'s).
-Then, using exactly the same reasoning as in Subsection 5.3 of \cite{MSW22}, we deduce from Proposition \ref{absolue continuité SLE4} the analogous result for the branch of the locally largest component, which is no more than the statement of Theorem \ref{prop de Markov disques quantiques} for $(Y^{\mu}_t)_{t\ge 0}$. \end{proof} All this subsection is then devoted to the proof of Proposition \ref{absolue continuité SLE4}.
-Let $(\mathbb{D},h^{\sqrt{\kappa}})$ be a parametrization of a unit-boundary $\sqrt{\kappa}$-quantum disk.
-We run an independent chordal $\mathrm{SLE}^{\mu((4/\kappa)-1)}_{\kappa}(\kappa-6)$ in $\mathbb{D}$ from $-i$ to $i$.
-We will prove the above result by letting $\kappa \uparrow 4$.
-The first step towards the above proposition is the convergence in law of the processes involved in Proposition \ref{Prop 5.1 MSW}.
-Let $(\overline{L}^4_0,\overline{R}^4_0)=(L^4_0,R^4_0)$ (see the beginning of Subsection \ref{sous-section kappa vers 4}).
-Next, conditionnally on $(\overline{L}^4_0,\overline{R}^4_0)=(x,y)$, define a process $(\overline{L}_t^4,\overline{R}_t^4)_{t\ge 0}$ via the same Doob $h$-transform as in Proposition \ref{Prop 5.1 MSW} for $\kappa=4$, $a=1+4/\kappa=2$ and $\beta =0$, replacing $E_t$ by $\{\overline{L}_t^4,\overline{R}_t^4>0\}$ and setting $\overline{L}_t^4=\overline{R}_t^4=0$ on the complement.
+Then, using exactly the same reasoning as in Subsection 5.3 of \cite{MSW22}, we deduce from Proposition \ref{absolue continuité SLE4} the analogous result for the branch of the locally largest component, which is no more than the statement of Theorem \ref{prop de Markov disques quantiques} for $(Y^{\mu}_t)_{t\ge 0}$. {Let us still give the main idea for the identification of the law of $(Y^\mu_t)_{t\ge 0}$ for completeness.